 The object of the game is to travel from one system to another, spread out across an 8×8 grid, seeking out Mongol warships and obliterating them.
 The faster you accomplish this, the better the score you receive.
 Along the way, your ship will occasionally be hit by Vandal Death Pods, and you will be called upon to respond to distress calls from StarBases, colonies and fellow Union vessels.
 There may also be planets containing valuable resources, so orbiting and investigating can be a valuable asset.
 Rescuing colonies and starships is optional, but you will be docked points if a StarBase, Research Station or Resupply Depot is destroyed.
 Moreover, StarBases become crucial for resupply on the higher levels, and losing them can be seriously detrimental.

 The game screen consists of nine screens, two of which are purely cosmetic.
-They include a short-range view of the current quadrant; a panel displaying energy and shield status, the current number of torpedoes, and several other pertinent bits of information; a long range view of the entire sector; the current temperature and efficiency of the lasers; the command input; a view screen, which is really just a cosmetic enhancement; a list of recent messages (this is very important); a read-out of the major ship systems, including damage received.
+They include a short-range view of the current quadrant; a panel displaying energy, a video screen rental and shield status, the current number of torpedoes, and several other pertinent bits of information; a long range view of the entire sector; the current temperature and efficiency of the lasers; the command input; a view screen, which is really just a cosmetic enhancement; a list of recent messages (this is very important); a read-out of the major ship systems, including damage received.
 The ninth screen offers the name and emblem of the Lexington and never changes.